sampsyo/cs6120/content/blog/2019-12-18-bril-osr/index.md

 interpreter, where the instructions are evaluated immediately.

-Since interpreters do not translate source programs to machine code and they only consider the subset of instructions that are actually evaluated at runtime, startup cost for a program is minimized.
+Since interpreters do not translate source programs to machine code and they only consider the subset of instructions that are actually evaluated at run time, startup cost for a program is minimized.
 This is huge for developers who may update and run programs hundreds of times over.
 So interpreters are fast for source translation but overall have slow performance because they are not